-Most commonly, vascular dementia is attributed to atherosclerosis, or diseased arteries from plaque buildup.
-When blood flow is impaired, the brain may not receive enough, brain cells will become damaged and die.
+Most commonly, researchers link vascular dementia and atherosclerosis, or diseased arteries from plaque buildup.
+In addition, when blood flow is impaired, the brain may not receive enough, brain cells will become damaged and die.

 Similar to Alzheimer’s, this is a progressive disease that grows more severe with time.
 However, the early onset of vascular dementia isn’t characterized by memory loss, but cognitive skills like following directions or organizational skills.

 Although age is the biggest risk factor for vascular dementia, cardiovascular health and lifestyle habits also largely contribute as risk factors.
-Both of these are controllable with diet, exercise, and not smoking or drinking (excessively).
+Likewise, you can control both of these with diet, exercise, and not smoking or drinking (excessively).

 Lewy bodies, named after the German scientist who found them, are protein deposits that develop in the brain’s nerve cells.
 Despite being discovered, scientists still haven’t entirely figured out how they appear or what causes them to form.

-What scientists do know is that Lewy bodies are connected to Alzheimer’s and Parkinson’s disease.
+Scientists do know the connection between Lewy bodies, Alzheimer’s, and Parkinson’s disease.
 If the Lewy bodies are at the base of the brain, the person will have motor skill impairment resulting in Parkinson’s disease.
-If the Lewy bodies are located on the outer layers of the brain, the person will have mental impairments and cognitive problems, such as dementia.
+Also, if the Lewy bodies exist on the outer layers of the brain, the person will have mental impairments and cognitive problems, such as dementia.

 Scientists believe that this type of dementia affects 10-15% of dementia patients.
 However, sometimes it’s not recognizable until after the person has died.

 Age and genetics are the biggest risk factors for dementia with Lewy Bodies.
-Other risk factors associated with this type of dementia are not well-known.
+Also, other risk factors associated with this type of dementia are not well-known.

 Understanding different types of dementia means being able to recognize that the symptoms in each case are relatively the same.
 Memory loss, cognitive skills, irritability, and concentration are all symptoms of dementia, though differing more or less per case.